Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MM2xi9oR4Z0.md

 ### Transcript

-> anything for end game plan besides collecting coupons i'm sure we have some ideas i don't know how far we're gonna go with it uh though um i've heard some discussions like what we can do for endgame but i don't know if anything's set in stone so it's possible maybe not we'll see like sort of when we're closing in on one point or we'll see like i guess how we feel
+> anything for end game plan besides collecting coupons i'm sure we have some ideas i don't know how far we're gonna go with it, though, i've heard some discussions like what we can do for endgame but i don't know if anything's set in stone so it's possible maybe not we'll see like sort of when we're closing in on one point or we'll see like i guess how we feel